r1cksec/cheatsheets/theorie/active-directory-methodology.md

 ## CIF
 The Common Internet File System is an original version of the SMB protocol.

+## Certificate Authortiy
+The PKI server that generates and issues certificates.

 ## Constrained Delegation
 An account with a set SPN (e.g. computer A with service A) can impersonate an user using service A at other services in Active Directory.
 Impersonation can be applied only to services (e.g. service B) defined in the msDS-AllowedToDelegateTo attribute of computer A. The impersonation is performed by using the S4U2Proxy Extension, after the user authenticates to service A.